bradcrc/color-lite-card/tutorial/Lesson-5-Nite/ReadMe.md

-bing.   we now have a smarter floorplan.
+bing.
+We now have a smarter floorplan.